Donald Trump Says Hurricane Florence Is ‘One Of The Wettest We’ve Ever Seen, From The Standpoint Of Water’

 Donald Trump shared some insight on the destructive Hurricane Florence that ravaged North Carolina, saying that it was “one of the wettest we’ve ever seen, from the standpoint of water.”

-Trump made the perplexing remark on Tuesday in a statement that had been posted to his official Twitter page.
-The inelegant way of describing the hurricane attracted immediate attention, with the New York Magazine noted that it is the latest in a long series of bizarre statements from Donald Trump.
+Trump made the perplexing remark on Tuesday in a tweet that was posted to his official Twitter page.
+The inelegant way of describing the hurricane attracted immediate attention, with the New York Magazine noting that it is the latest in a long series of bizarre statements from Donald Trump.

 “Watching this video is very much like the common experience of making small talk about the weather with a stranger, except rather than ending the conversation after the normal ten seconds or so, the stranger believes his job and stature require him to elaborate with words that are not at his disposal.
 And so Trump adds that the hurricane ‘”certainly is not good,’ and that people have died (‘That’s a tough one, it’s tough to understand,’) and also that it ‘has been a nasty one, a big one.’ ”